makker-nl/FuseSoapAmqMicrocksDemo/README.md

 # FuseSoapAmqMicrocksDemo
-Demo with Fuse, AMQ and Microcks using Docker Compose
+Demo with Fuse, AMQ and Microcks using Docker Compose.

 # Generate Fuse Skeleton Project